kiavashp/kiavashp.github.io/docs/_words/mountains.md

 East of the western seaboard
-grew Hawthornes and Cherry blossoms mountains pierced the frozen sky and magma run beneath them
+grew Hawthornes and Cherry blossoms
+Mountains pierced the frozen sky and magma run beneath them

 I too, found my head